GetStream/stream-node-orm/README.md

 ###Model integration

-Stream Nodejs can automatically publish new activities to your feeds.
+Stream Node.js can automatically publish new activities to your feeds.
 To do that you only need to register the models you want to publish with this library.

 ```js
 var stream = require('getstream-node');